kljeung/CMPM121-F-test/README.md

 ### Tools

-We will be using Github Codespaces as our IDE since we’ve already been working with it throughout our assignments.
-The Live Share extension available in Codespaces also eases the difficulty of remote collaboration through allowing remote pair programming.
-For art, we will be using Procreate to create original, hand-drawn assets.
-The Three.js editor will be used for building a 3D scene as this our planned library to use.
-If we wish to include 3D assets, we will be utilizing Blender for modelling and rendering.
-For sound design we will be using Reaper to edit audio files needed for our game.
+We will be using [GitHub Codespaces](https://github.com/features/codespaces) as our IDE since we’ve already been working with it throughout our assignments.
+The [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension available in Codespaces also eases the difficulty of remote collaboration through allowing remote pair programming.
+For art, we will be using [Procreate](https://procreate.com/) to create original, hand-drawn assets.
+The [Three.js](http://Three.js) editor will be used for building a 3D scene as this our planned library to use.
+If we wish to include 3D assets, we will be utilizing [Blender](https://www.blender.org/) for modeling and rendering.
+For sound design we will be using [Reaper](https://www.reaper.fm/) to edit audio files needed for our game.

 ### AI Usage